CollegeBoreal/Tutoriels/3.Angular/B.Theme/docs/PAGES.md

 ```

-## Add the PagesComponent to the Pages Routing
+## Add the PagesComponent to the Pages Routing `pages-routing-module.ts`

 ```
 const routes: Routes = [{